Mass Times * News * Fr Cyril Chiaha Writes

 Parish Office Hours

-- Please consider using the telephone.
-While we must all support each other in these times, we must also try and do our part in lessening the spread of this disease.
+- Please consider using the email or telephone for office matters.
+While we must all support each other in these times, we must also try and do our part in lessening the spread of the this disease.

 NOVEMBER – Month of the Holy Soul: Throughout the month of November Holy Mass will be offered for the names on the lists of the dead available at the back of the church.
 If you wish to remember and pray for your family and friends that have died, please fill in that form, place it in the envelop provided and return the envelope to the presbytery through the letterbox.
 The names will be placed at the foot of the Altar throughout the month of November.

 Aid to the Church in Need : ‘Red Wednesday’ on November 25th.
 This year Aid to the Church in Need asks us to join in ‘setting captives free’ by pressurising governments to condemn religious persecution of all kinds.
 We can mark Red Wednesday at home participating in the #RedWednesday Novena, for the persecuted Church and for religious freedom throughout the world.
 The #RedWednesday Novena begins on Tuesday 17th November and you can find it at https://acnuk.org/resource/ redwednesday-novena-for-parishes/ Also, one can decorate the house red in solidarity for our suffering brothers and sisters

 - Many Thanks to all those who have maintained regular parish offering through Standing Order, loose plate or cheque and to those who wrote a cheque covering the time we were in lockdown.